 Listening with open eyes

 Nowadays, as many as a quarter of Dutch people struggle with psychological complaints, according to recent research by the Trimbos Institute.
-How can we as a society embrace disruption a little more?
+How can we as a society embrace disruption?
 How can we learn to deal with psychological disturbance?
-And how does one become confused?
+And how does one find themselves in a disturbance?
 These questions form the basis of this project, which consists of six 15-minute audio stories in which confusion and clarification are mixed, in which - regardless of the diagnoses or terms - they are about people, people who have more sides than their condition.
 'Listening with open eyes' assumes equal cooperation in which the interviewees have a say in both the process and the results.

 A selection of these audio portraits will be set up as listening sessions on stages and symposia.
 During the presentation, the subjects are present in a theatrical manner.
 The portrait always ends with a song or poem about the person in question, after which a discussion takes place.
 Topics such as TBS, anxiety disorders, psychoses and bipolarity are discussed.
 In the follow-up discussions, led by Corinne Heyrman, (experienced) experts have their say.